BrikerMan/Kashgari/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)
 [![](https://img.shields.io/pypi/dw/kashgari.svg)](https://pypi.org/project/kashgari/)

-Simple and powerful NLP framework, build your own state-of-art model in 5 minutes.
+Simple and powerful NLP framework, build your state-of-art model in 5 minutes.

 Kashgare is:

-* **Human-friendly framework**.
-Kashgare's code is very simple, well documented and tested, which makes it very easy to understand and modify.
+* **Human-friendly**.
+Kashgare's code is straightforward, well documented and tested, which makes it very easy to understand and modify.
-* **Powerful and simple NLP library**.
+* **Powerful and simple**.
 Kashgare allows you to apply state-of-the-art natural language processing (NLP) models to your text, such as named entity recognition (NER), part-of-speech tagging (PoS) and classification.
-* **A Keras NLP framework**.
-Kashgare builds directly on Keras, making it easy to train your own models and experiment with new approaches using different embeddings and model structure.
+* **Keras based**.
+Kashgare builds directly on Keras, making it easy to train your models and experiment with new approaches using different embeddings and model structure.

 ## Feature List